salamanetwork/learninglaravel/README.md

 # learninglaravel

-## Create a new laravel project with the following command:
+## Create a new laravel project with the following command

-    $ composer create-project laravel/laravel <project-name>
+    composer create-project laravel/laravel <project-name>

 ## Run the laravel project

-    $ cd <project-name>
+    cd <project-name>
-    $ php artisan serve
+    php artisan serve

+## Routes && URLs in Laravel